The Via Dolorosa: The Pathway where Jesus carried His cross to the crucifixion site.

 For many Christians, the walk along the "Via Dolorosa" is the highlight of their trip to Jerusalem.
 The "Via Dolorosa" is the route Jesus took between the place of His condemnation by Pilate, to the place of His Crucifixion, the "Place of a Skull."

 Verse 17: "and he went out, bearing his own cross, to the place called The Place of a Skull, which in Aramaic is called Golgotha.

-Over the centuries, the route has changed several times.
+Over the centuries the route has changed several times.
 Today, the main route of the Via Dolorosa has 14 stations along the way.

-It was not enough to kill the person was not enough, humiliation was also a part of the punishment.
-The victim was usually stripped totally naked for both the procession and the execution.
+It was not enough to kill the person, humiliation was also a part of the punishment.
+The victim was usually naked for both the procession and the execution.

-Verse 18: "There they crucified him, and with him two others, one on either side, and Jesus between them.",
+Verse 18: "There they crucified him, and with him two others, one on either side, and Jesus between them."

 Verses 19-20: "Pilate also wrote an inscription and put it on the cross.
 It read, "Jesus of Nazareth, the King of the Jews.
 "Many of the Jews read this inscription, for the place where Jesus was crucified was near the city, and it was written in Aramaic, in Latin, and in Greek.""

 It was not unusual for the condemned man to be forced to